cjpais/writing/serve/tech/universal-links/universal-links-w-qr-support-swiftui.md

 1. Change the `appID` to be your `TEAM_ID.APP_BUNDLE_ID`
    * My `TEAM_ID = UWFLB4GC25`
    * My `APP_BUNDLE_ID = com.pais.rockaholic`
+2. Change the `paths` to be the URL's you want to treat as universal links.
+   * I will be handling all paths starting with `route`
+   * For more information see [Apple's Documentation](https://developer.apple.com/library/archive/documentation/General/Conceptual/AppSearch/UniversalLinks.html) (it's quite good)

 The requirements for serving it are as follows: